Skip to main content

 School Refusal (Futoko) Among Elementary and Junior High Students — MEXT Survey on Student Guidance Issues

-While this figure alone is serious, the full scope of the problem extends much further.
-The number of suicides among elementary, junior high, and high school students in 2022 was 514, a record high.
-In 2023, it remained high at 513.
-Japan is the only G7 country where suicide is the leading cause of death among people aged 15-34.
+These numbers alone are alarming, but the scope of the problem extends further.
+In 2022, 514 elementary, junior high, and high school students died by suicide, the highest on record (Ministry of Health, Labour and Welfare / National Police Agency).
+In 2023, the figure remained at 513.
+Japan is the only G7 country where suicide is the leading cause of death for those aged 15 to 34.

 CountryRate